Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 • Buyer pool limited to cash and conventional loan buyers

-The upside: No upfront remediation cost.
+The upside: Zero remediation costs upfront.

 Option 4: Sell As-Is to a Cash Buyer

-• No abatement or remediation before sale
+• No abatement or remediation before closing

 • Close in as little as 2-3 weeks